How to Weed the Garden: Best Natural Management Tips

 How to Weed the Garden: tulips and daffodils growing in the cut flower garden

-When it comes to managing weeds in your garden, both pulling and spraying have advantages and can be effective depending on the situation.
+When it comes to managing weeds in your garden, both pulling and spraying can be effective.
+It really depends on the situation and what works best for your space.

 Pulling Weeds